RintaDev/wisp/README.md

 PLEASE NOTE
 IN DEVELOPMENT
-IF YOU HAVE ANY ISSUES OR SUGGESTIONS POST IT IN ISSUES Anyways, here is an explanation of the items im the mod so far.
+IF YOU HAVE ANY ISSUES OR SUGGESTIONS POST IT IN ISSUES Anyways, here is my to do list.

 ==TO DO==
 -Add a custom unit factory with all types of units.